 - City / Agency Owned (CAO).
 Several properties in the community are owned by the City of Carlsbad or the North County Transit District (NCTD) and were considered available and suitable for development.
 An advantage of ownership by the city or NCTD is the ability to use the property as leverage in partnership with a developer to incorporate a high level of affordable housing.
-The properties are: - NCTD owns 7.6 acres of property in the Village area encompassing the train station and adjacent parking lot. - The city Public Works yard, which is planned to move from this site during this planning period, contains 1.3 acres in the Village area. - The Shoppes @ Carlsbad center where the city owns over 50 acres of land currently used for parking.
+The properties are: - NCTD owns 7.6 acres of property in the Village area encompassing the train station and adjacent parking lot.
+Concept is for a parking garage to be built with residential incorporated onto the site. - The city Public Works yard, which is planned to move from this site during this planning period, contains 1.3 acres in the Village area. - The Shoppes @ Carlsbad center where the city owns over 50 acres of land currently used for parking.
 Redevelopment of the center as a mixed-use project is a possibility. - Crossings Golf Course, Lot 5 contains 11.4 acres of land that can be used for residential.

-- Rezone Industrial (RZI).
-The city contains several vacant light industrial sites and an office site that can be redesignated to a multi-family residential at densities that will support lower income housing.
-These sites are typically used for business park, warehousing, and light industrial uses.
-The City evaluated vacant sites to determine which would be compatible with residential uses. - Rezone Commercial (RZC).
-The city includes a commercial site that can be used for residential development if redesignated. - Upzone Residential (UPR).
+- Rezone Commercial (RZC).
+The city includes two commercial sites that can be used for residential development if redesignated. - Upzone Residential (UPR).
 A subset of the vacant residential sites included some R-4 and R-15 sites that could be upzoned to a higher designation that would support multi-family housing and production of units for lower- and moderate-income households. - Proposed Projects with Rezone (PR2).
 The city identified two projects in the planning stages that are planning to include proposals to change existing General Plan/zoning designations to either allow multi-family housing on presently designated industrial land or to develop commercial land in a mixed use residential/commercial format that would support multi-family housing.
 Using the city's inclusionary housing program, each site will produce units for lower income households. - Enhanced Residential Designations.
-For some City/Agency sites and Redesignate Industrial/Office sites, as noted earlier, the city is proposing to add new land use designations to both the General Plan and zoning to allow higher density residential in appropriate locations in the community.
+For some City/Agency sites and Rezoned Industrial sites, as noted earlier, the city is proposing to add new land use designations to both the General Plan and zoning to allow higher density residential in appropriate locations in the community.
 This change will add new designations for R-35 and R-40.
 For the siting assessment performed, the minimum density for each designation was applied.